 Controls – 10/10

-The core control scheme would have been simple enough to have gotten right, but aside from this, what is most impressive is how the developers managed to incorporate a plethora of additional gameplay mechanics such as portal-traversing, horse riding, platforming, even third person shooting, and make the entire experience extremely simple to get to grips with.
+The core control scheme of Darksiders would have been simple enough to have gotten right, but aside from this, what is most impressive is how the developers managed to incorporate a plethora of additional gameplay mechanics such as portal-traversing, horse riding, platforming, even third-person shooting, and make the entire experience extremely simple to get to grips with.
 It may all seem over-complicated at first, but it’s delightfully surprising how quickly players will be able to adapt to it all.

 Lifespan – 6/10

 Clocking in at about 10 to 15 hours, it’s a fairly impressive lifespan for a game of its kind, since God of War games only tends to last for around 5 to 6 hours, but after playing it for the first time 5 years ago, I couldn’t help but think that there could have been so much added to it to give it even a small amount more longevity than it ended up having.
 Luckily, the sequel would arrive and address this issue flawlessly, ultimately making for an even better game than the first in my opinion, but the original game was obviously a way to simply test the waters, and see how much the developers could add to a game like this.

 Storyline – 9/10